seltix5/backupFilesToFileLu.sh/README.md

 # Description of backupFilesToFileLu.sh
-The backupFilesToFileLu.sh script automates the backup process to FileLu, a remote file-hosting service.
-It lists, uploads, and deletes files based on a defined retention period, helping to manage storage space by removing older backups.
+The backupFilesToFileLu.sh script automates the backup process to FileLu (https://filelu.com), a remote file-hosting service.

+It generates and uploads backups, and deletes old ones based on a defined retention period, helping to manage storage space by removing older backups.
 This ensures only the most recent backups are kept on the server.

 *Screenshot demo from cron job email:*